 - Build your negative keyword strategy — it protects both Search and PMax campaigns

 Your budget.
 Your data.
-Your decision.
+Your call.